How to Answer Conflict Interview Questions (With Examples)

 Guess what?
 He didn’t get the job.

-Before we tell you how to answer the question like a champ, here’s a little refresher on answering behavioral interview questions in general.
+Before we tell you how to answer conflict interview questions like a champ, here’s a little refresher on answering behavioral interview questions in general.

 Most job interviews include behavioral questions (those questions that typically start with “Tell me about a time…” or “Give me an example of…” or similar).

 With behavioral questions, interviewers seek examples of how you’ve handled specific situations in the past.
+In this case, how you handle conflict in the workplace.
 The idea is that past job performance will say a lot about how you would handle yourself if hired for the job at hand.

 Learn more about behavioral interview questions and some general advice on preparing for and answering them.